 Stillenroute.com is part of the Amazon Associates affiliate program, as well as affiliate programs from other companies.
 That means if you purchase a product through links on this website, I earn a commission, at no additional cost to you.

-If you’re already going to be visiting Athens, Greece, it’s hard to imagine that you won’t have enough to see right in Athens without wandering out of the city to the surrounding areas.
-But if you’re thinking of doing just that, then I’ve got 5 must-do day trips from Athens for you to consider.
+If you’re already going to be visiting Athens, it’s hard to imagine that you won’t have enough to see without wandering out of the city to the surrounding areas.
+But if you’re thinking of doing just that, then I’ve got 5 must-do day trips from Athens, Greece for you to consider.

 Athens itself is certainly not short on famous archeological sites.
 To be honest, I never really considered myself as being all that interested in seeing archeological sites of any kind.